 Nope, they are not funnels, they are water Towers.
-They are storage tanks for H2O.
+They are storage tanks for H2O in Kuwait.

-I have lived in Kuwait for 8 long years and seeing these Water Towers is always part of my daily sightings.
-Going to work, I see these mushrooms alongside the Bayan Palace in the 5th ring road.
-Of all the towers spread all over Kuwait, I think they are the most striking.
-I love it when they repainted it during the Hala February celebrations and put on some crazy lights in all the months of the festivities.
-Especially at night, they could looked amazing!
+I have lived in Kuwait for 8 long years and seeing these Water Towers ever single day is always part of my daily sightings, I see them on good fine weathers, on dusty and sandstormy ones, and they always bring me fond memories whenever I reflect on them.The blue and white stripe colors is really a great contrast on an arid weather that we always have there.
+They shined so bright and you can see them from a far so easily.
+Going to work, I see these mushrooms alongside the Bayan Palace in the 5th Ring Road.
+Of all the Towers spread all over Kuwait, I think they are the most striking; probably second to the beautiful Kuwait Towers!
+But then it is only on my opinion.
+I love it as well when they repainted it during the Hala February celebrations and put on some crazy lights in all the months of the festivities.
+Especially at night, they could really looked amazing!

 Each reservoir has a standard capacity of 3000m3 and are supported by shafts of different heights.

 The number of towers in each group varies between 6 and 9 and is determined by the consumption of each area.
-The towers are groups formed by pillars open rooms, which provide shade to the garden areas that develop underneath.
+The towers are groups formed by pillars open rooms, which provide shades to the garden areas that develops underneath.
 Only two of the groups have landscaped gardens which are accessible to public.

 Here is Germany, I could just grab a glass of water directly from the faucet.
 It’s clean & drinkable.
 But did I told you about the high calcium deposits?
 Yes, we got anti-calc solution to take care of this.So when I think of water, I’ve got different perspectives from different worlds.
 In some areas, its scarce, in some place, it’s abundant.